Graphs of curves and arcs quasi-isometric to big mapping class groups: Translations on surfaces

 \begin{defn} Given a surface $\Sigma$, a map $h \in \MCG(\Sigma)$ is called a \emph{translation} if there are two distinct ends $e_+$ and $e_-$ of $\Sigma$ such that for any curve $\alpha$ on $\Sigma$, $\lim_{n \to \infty} h^n(\alpha) = e_+$ and $\lim_{n \to \infty} h^{-n}(\alpha) = e_-$.
 If such a translation exists, we call the surface $\Sigma$ \emph{translatable}. \end{defn}

 \begin{remark} This definition brings to mind several other classes of infinite-type surfaces with two special ends that have recently been defined for various reasons.

-\begin{itemize} \item The \emph{telescoping} surfaces of Mann and Rafi \cite{mr} form a strict subset of the translatable surfaces: though every telescoping surface can be shown to be translatable, the Jacob's ladder surface is translatable but not telescoping. \item The \emph{doubly pointed} surfaces of Aougab, Patel, and Vlamis \cite{apv} are a strict superset of the translatable surfaces: every translatable surface is doubly pointed, but the surface with zero genus and end space homeomorphic to $\omega^\omega 2 + 1$ is doubly pointed but not translatable.\footnote{There are easier counterexamples, e.g.\ a surface with two inequivalent maximal ends (see Lemma \ref{two_diff_ends}).
-This example demonstrates however that a doubly pointed surface may not be translatable even if it has exactly two equivalent maximal ends.} \item The \emph{avenue} surfaces of Horbez, Qing, and Rafi \cite{hqr} turn out to be precisely those translatable surfaces that have tame end space.
+\begin{itemize} \item The \emph{telescoping} surfaces of Mann and Rafi \cite{mr} form a strict subset of the translatable surfaces: though every telescoping surface can be shown to be translatable, the Jacob's ladder surface is translatable but not telescoping. \item The \emph{doubly pointed} surfaces of Aougab, Patel, and Vlamis \cite{apv} are a strict superset of the translatable surfaces whose mapping class groups are not coarsely bounded: every such translatable surface is doubly pointed, but the surface with zero genus and end space homeomorphic to $\omega^\omega 2 + 1$ is doubly pointed but not translatable.\footnote{There are easier counterexamples, e.g.\ a surface with two inequivalent maximal ends (see Lemma \ref{two_diff_ends}).
+This example demonstrates however that a doubly pointed surface may not be translatable even if it has exactly two equivalent maximal ends.} \item The \emph{avenue} surfaces of Horbez, Qing, and Rafi \cite{hqr} turn out to be precisely those translatable surfaces that have tame end space and whose mapping class groups are not coarsely bounded.
 This result is part of Theorem \ref{only_shifty}. \end{itemize} \end{remark}

 It follows directly from the definition that a translatable surface $\Sigma$ cannot contain any finite-type nondisplaceable surfaces, and so in particular $\Sigma$ cannot have finite type, finite positive genus, or any ends with a finite $MCG(\Sigma)$-orbit of size more than $2$.
 This gives us lots of non-examples, but there are also plenty of translatable surfaces if we go looking for them.